This post is by no means a definitive guide to the deities known collectively as Datuk Gong, but rather a general overview of their worship.

 Below are more Datuk Gong statues, each with differently styled facial hair and different headwear:

 You will sometimes see Datuk Gong shrines that do not contain a statue or stone.
 Instead, there will be a plaque with a name/title on it.
 Most Datuk Gong shrines will display the following Chinese characters on the roof: 拿督公.
 It says ‘Ná dū gōng’.
 We can’t ignore the high cost of statues, but shrine caretakers in Malaysia may simply be sensitive to the potentially controversial nature of the Datuk Gong.
 As Malaysia is a Muslim majority country, it may be judged prudent to avoid drawing attention to a Daoist shrine that venerates a deity who is Malay and Muslim.
-After all, there have been occasions where Datuk Gong shrines were vandalised and destroyed.
+After all, there have been occasions where Datuk Gong shrines have been vandalised and destroyed.

 Datuk Gong are given offerings of flower garlands, betel quid (sliced areca nut, cardamom, cinnamon and tobacco, wrapped in betel leaves, which when chewed act as a mild stimulant), tea, and kemenyan (a kind of incense with a bitter-sweet scent).
 As the Datuk Gong is usually a Muslim personage, he must never be offered pork or alcohol.
 If prayers to the Datuk are answered, devotees usually offer their thanks in the form of a feast which includes yellow (turmeric) rice, lamb and chicken curries (the meat must be halal), vegetables, bananas, rose syrup, local cigars and fruit.